Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 **NLProfile**

-A Protected Resource under this profile MUST NOT accept access tokens passed using the query paramter method.
+A Protected Resource under this profile MUST NOT accept access tokens passed using the query parameter method.

 **/NLProfile**

 Protected resources MUST define and document which scopes are required for access to the resource.

+TODO check azp in JWT.

 <!-- ### [4.3.](#rfc.section.4.3) Connections with Authorization Servers -->
 ### Connections with Authorization Servers